B. SUMMER SCHOOL ADMISSIONS

 - Include a CV and letter of intent in one of the following formats:.doc, .docx, .odt, .ott, .pdf, .rtf

 - Letter of intent: Maximum of one (1) page covering your background, areas of interest, motivation for attending the Summer School, and any other relevant information.

 - A current CV: Maximum of one (1) to two (2) pages including your background, current program of study, previous work experiences, and any other relevant information.

 - We highly recommend submitting your materials in PDF format.
 You may use one of many free online conversion services.

 What are the costs?

 ****** to be confirmed – $285 students and postdocs, $425 new investigators *******

 What is the application deadline?

-How do I withdraw from the Summer School program?
+How do I withdraw from a Summer School course?

 I have special mobility needs.
 Are the venues of the IBTN Summer School program accessible?